pradyot-09/DL-Reproducibility-Project/blog.md

         return self.fc3(x)
 ```

-The code to actually train the CNN model is also largely the same as the previous code showed:
+The code to instantiate the CNN model for training is also largely the same as the previous code showed:

 ```python
 # Setup model and move it to the GPU